dragoncoder047/schemascii/format.md

 To include component values, pin numbers, etc, somewhere in the drawing but not touching any wires or other components, you can write component values - these are formatted as the reference designator (same as in circuit) followed by a `:` and the value parameter (which stops at the first whitespace). *I usually put these in a "BOM section" below the circuit itself but you could also put them right next to the component.*

 For simple components, this is usually just a value rating, but *without* the units (only the Metric prefix).
-For more specific components (mostly semiconductor devices) this is usually the part number.
+For more specific components (mostly semiconductor devices) this is usually the part number and/or some string to determine how to draw the component.

 Examples:

 * `C33:2.2u` -- "2.2 &micro;F"
-* `Q1001:TIP102` -- just the part number; printed verbatim
+* `Q1001:pnp:TIP102` -- "pnp" or "npn" to determine what kind of transistor, just the part number; printed verbatim
 * `L51:0.33` -- this is rewritten to "330 mH" so that it has no decimal point.
 * `F3:1500m` -- rewritten: "1.5 A"
 * `D7:1N4001` -- again, part number